AultCare is your healthcare advocate

 Primary Care Physician (PCP): A physician, including an M.D.
 (Medical Doctor) or D.O.
 (Doctor of Osteopathic Medicine), who provides or coordinates a range of healthcare services for you.

 Primary Care Provider: A physician, including an M.D.
-(Medical Doctor)or D.O.
-(Doctor of Osteopathic Medicine), nurse practitioner, clinical nurse specialist, or physician assistant, as allowed under state law and the terms of the plan, which provides coordinates, or helps you access a range of healthcare services.
+(Medical Doctor) or D.O.
+(Doctor of Osteopathic Medicine), nurse practitioner, clinical nurse specialist or physician assistant, as allowed under state law and the terms of the plan, who coordinates or helps you access a range of healthcare services.

-Reconstructive Surgery: Surgery and follow-up treatment are needed to correct or improve a part of the body because of birth defects, accidents, injuries, or medical conditions.
+Reconstructive Surgery: Surgery and follow-up treatment that are needed to correct or improve a part of the body because of birth defects, accidents, injuries or medical conditions.

-RBP Reference Based Pricing (RBP)- refers to the allowable fees for covered services.
-In regards to a non-network provider, RBP is a fee level assigned based on a percentage or multiple of the allowed amount Medicare would pay for a covered service.
+Reference-Based Pricing (RBP): Refers to the allowable fees for covered services.
+Regarding a non-network provider, RBP is a fee level assigned based on a percentage or multiple of the allowed amount Medicare would pay for a covered service.

 Skilled Nursing Care: Services performed or supervised by licensed nurses in your home or in a nursing home.
 Skilled nursing care is not the same as “skilled care services,” which are services performed by therapists or technicians (rather than licensed nurses) in your home or in a nursing home.